 Useful Careers Advice Links

-Prospects which offers careers advice to students has a very good section on self-employment, covering subject matters like:
+Furthermore, Prospects which offers career advice to students has a very good section on self-employment, covering subject matters like:

 - Is self-employment the correct careers choice for you?

 - A selection of self-employment case studies

 The GOV.UK website (official guide to UK government services) has an extensive section on business and self-employment advice.
 It deals with financial issues, setting up, premises, tax, import and export and has specific advice for various industries, including the sale of goods and services.

 Finally, the Department for Business Innovation & Skills (BIS) presents tools and guidance for businesses, information on jobs and pensions, export matters and business finance and grants.

 Further sources of career information

 Helpfully, the Society of Authors has published a webpage with FAQs regarding literary translation.
 Subjects covered include a definition of literary translation, required qualifications and qualities, how to get started, availability of grants and bursaries and more.

 Furthermore, there are also many regional business/enterprise support organisations and websites offering career advice.
 Fo rexample, if you google for your area plus business support/advice, you will find all the information you could possibly want.
 Searching for “Wales business support”, for example, comes up with innumerable relevant hits, the top one being the Welsh Government site with advice on starting up, running and growing a business, finance, funding and support.